2015 Gold Coast Suns season: Club summary

 Major sponsors HostPlus and Fiat will continue as the club's two major sponsors, while BLK will manufacture the club's on-and-off field apparel for the next five seasons starting in 2015.

 Senior Personnel

-Rodney Eade will served as the club's head coach for the season, having replaced Guy McKenna who was sacked on 1 October 2014, while Gary Ablett, Jr. will continue as the club's captain for the fifth consecutive season.
+Rodney Eade served as the club's head coach for the season, having replaced Guy McKenna who was sacked on 1 October 2014, while Gary Ablett, Jr. continued as the club's captain for the fifth consecutive season.

 2015 player squad

 Playing list changes

 During the 2014 off-season, the Suns acquired the services of 's Nick Malceski via the free agency system, while they also received Mitch Hallahan from the Hawthorn Football Club during the trade period in October.
 Foundation player Nathan Bock and Tom Murphy both retired last season, while Karmichael Hunt left the club to link with the Queensland Reds in the Super Rugby competition.
 In addition, Jackson Allen, Jack Hutchins, Jeremy Taylor, Matthew Warnock and Leigh Osborne were all delisted during the off-season.

 The following summarises all player changes between the conclusion of the 2014 season and the commencement of the 2015 season.